Azerbaijan Country Summary

 Transparency International Corruption Index | 23 |

-Corruption remains a significant barrier to foreign investment in Azerbaijan, despite government efforts to address the issue through various initiatives, including the establishment of ASAN service centers aimed at reducing opportunities for bribery.
-While Azerbaijan has made some progress with its National Action Plan to combat corruption and has a legal framework in place, the enforcement of anti-corruption laws is inconsistent, and businesses continue to face challenges related to political corruption, particularly in the oil sector.
-The government acknowledges the problem but needs to enhance its commitment to effectively implement reforms and improve transparency to attract private investment.
+Corruption remains a significant barrier to foreign investment in Azerbaijan, despite government efforts to combat it through various initiatives, including the establishment of ASAN service centers aimed at reducing opportunities for bribery.
+While Azerbaijan has made some progress with its anti-corruption legal framework and has implemented a National Action Plan to strengthen its fight against corruption, issues persist in public procurement, the judiciary, and tax administration.
+The effectiveness of these measures is hindered by inconsistent enforcement and a culture of impunity among government officials.

 Economy

-Azerbaijan's economy is heavily reliant on oil and gas, which constitute approximately 90% of its export revenue and over half of the state budget.
-In 2023, the economy grew by 1.1%, while inflation reached 8.8% year-on-year, with forecasts suggesting a decrease to 5.3% in 2024.
+Azerbaijan's economy is heavily reliant on oil and gas, which contribute approximately 90% of export revenues and over half of the state budget.
+In 2023, the economy grew by 1.1%, while inflation rose to 8.8% year-on-year, with forecasts predicting a decrease to 5.3% in 2024.
 The government is actively pursuing economic diversification by targeting non-oil sectors such as agriculture, tourism, and renewable energy.

 Buy Full Azerbaijan Report